|Image description: A red O|

-Pam from Archer looking majestic AF,
+Pam from Archer looking majestic AF and

 Organization- A word I added to this list because seriously, have you seen how few literary and creative writing terms start with O?
 It's ridiculous.
 There's like...three.
 How am I supposed to work like this?
 I thought you people were creative!
 Come up with some O words already!

 Anyway your stories need some kind of organization, and while fiction is often chronological, much of it is not.
 The only real rule for fiction is that anything that isn't more of a vignette should follow a pattern of rising action, climax, and denouement.
-Some fiction is spatial describing a place and using the rising tension to reflect an increase in the intensity of the conflict within successive spaces.
+Some fiction is spatial, describing a place and using the rising tension to reflect an increase in the intensity of the conflict within successive spaces.
 Some fiction bounces around in time to literally categorize every interaction in a continuum of least to most in rising action.
 (Consider how Pulp Fiction moved all around in time, but each successive story moved further from nihilism to personal redemption.)

-Overview- Mostly a nonfiction publishing term (as fiction usually requires books to be completed before payments and contracts or gives "advances" to veteran authors).
+Overview- Mostly a nonfiction publishing term (as fiction usually requires books to be completed before payments and contracts or "advances" to veteran authors).
 However, just as some non-fiction publishers will read completed manuscripts without proposals, some fiction publishers and/or agents will require proposals.

 An overview refers to the first (and most important part) of your book proposal.
-It may well be the most important piece of writing you ever do....including that make-or-break you final essay on the transition of romantic literature through gothic and to the modern detective novel and how the knight errant and the modern detective are the same literary archetype.
+It may well be the most important piece of writing you ever do....including your make-or-break final essay on the transition of romantic literature through gothic and to the modern detective novel and how the knight errant and the modern detective are the same literary archetype.